 In short, it’s very recommended if you have a very small budget, but need something that can just about do it all and more.
 You definitely get more than you bargained for with this metronome.
 Furthermore, it’s small and compact, and a very resourceful device.
 It’s definitely for those who are tech-savvy and enjoy devices with multiple functions for a cheap and fair price.
 It should be bought with a case though to prevent any damage, as it is delicate.

-Using a Metronome In Practice
+How to Use a Metronome In Practice

 So, you finally got your metronome and you’re ready to practice!
 You feel stoked, but wait… “What do I actually do to make the most use out of this new metronome?” — don’t worry!
 In fact, many of us know what we want musically, but don’t exactly know how to get there!
 We got you covered as you read on, so you can feel confident in your everyday practice with your brand new metronome!
+Here is how to use a metronome.

 There are a number of different spider exercises you may use to develop your finger dexterity, some far more difficult than others, but will develop and improve your muscle memory, finger strength, and finger accuracy when playing with both hands simultaneously.